 To improve the air quality of your home, that's why!
 “Indoor air quality” refers to the quality of the air in any home environment.
 The potential impact of indoor air quality on human health nationally is important for many reasons, including:

-- Americans, on average, spend approximately 90 percent of their time indoors, where the concentrations of some pollutants are often 2 to 5 times higher than typical outdoor concentrations.
+- Americans spend on averag about 90 percent of their time indoors, where according to the EPA, the concentrations of pollutants can be up to 5 times higher than typical outdoor concentrations.

 - People who are often most susceptible to the adverse effects of pollution (e.g., the very young, older adults, people with cardiovascular or respiratory disease) tend to spend even more time indoors.